MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

         -   **EnableSPSearchProtection** enables the protection of WSS 3.0 SP Search by using the registry key SharePointSearchEnumerationEnabled under HKLM\\Software\\Microsoft\\ Microsoft Data Protection Manager\\Agent\\2.0\\ on the front\-end Web Server, and registers the identity of the DCOM application WssCmdletsWrapper to run as a user whose credentials are entered with this option.
 This account should be a farm admin and also local admin on the front\-end Web Server.

         -   **ResolveAllSQLAliases** displays all the aliases reported by the SharePoint VSS writer and resolves them to the corresponding SQL Server.
 It also displays their resolved instance names.
 If the servers are mirrored, it will also display the mirrored server.
-It reports all the aliases that are not being resolved to a SQL Server.
+It reports all the aliases that aren't being resolved to a SQL Server.

         -   **SetTempPath** sets the environment variable TEMP and TMP to the specified path.
-Item-level recovery fails if a large site collection, site, list, or item is being recovered and there is insufficient space in the farm admin Temporary folder.
+Item-level recovery fails if a large site collection, site, list, or item is being recovered and there's insufficient space in the farm admin Temporary folder.
 This option allows you to change the folder path of the temporary files to a volume that has sufficient space to store the site collection or site being recovered.

     -   Enter the farm administrator credentials.
 This account should be a member of the local Administrator group on the WFE server.
 If the farm administrator isn't a local admin, grant the following permissions on the WFE server: